Syntropysoft/sintrojs/PHILOSOPHY.md

 - Echo/Chi (Go): Standard testing (testing/httptest)

 **SyntroJS is the only one that:**
-1. Makes writing tests trivial
+1. Makes writing tests trivial (TinyTest)
 2. Validates that tests are useful (Mutation Testing)
 3. Publishes quality reports (Trust Engineering)
 4. Makes it all part of the framework, not optional